EliLillyCo/LillyMol/docs/Molecule_Tools/trxn.md

 are halogen duplicates in the reagents, I and Br, I and Cl, Cl and Br.
 These may react and all generate the same product.

-Note that there is no provision for removing duplicate molecules across scaffolds.
-For that, pipe the output of trxn to `unique_molecules`.
+If more than one -d option is given `-d -d` then uniqueness is assessed across all molecules formed across all scaffolds.
+Or you can pipe the output of trxn to `unique_molecules` which might have some performance advantages.

 ## -I
 Remove any isotopic labels in the products.
 Isotopes are frequently